Lemon-zz/power_rails_sequence_gen/README.md

-This is online power-up/power down sequence diagram constructor.
-Its pretty basic, but get job done.
-There is no subscriprions, no ads.
-It can create black and white diagrams (checkbox on top left).
-I`ve no idea in web programming so all code was written by Gemini.
+This is an online power-up/power-down sequence diagram constructor.
+It's straightforward, but it gets the job done.
+There are no subscriptions and no ads.
+It can create black-and-white diagrams via the checkbox in the top left.
+I have no background in web programming, so this entire tool was built with the help of Gemini.

 Link:
 https://lemon-zz.github.io/power_rails_sequence_gen/